 - Lifestyle changes are also needed as above to improve diet, exercise levels, quit smoking, manage stress and more.

 If you or someone you know has had a stroke, visit Stroke Foundation of NZ 0800 STROKE (0800 78 76 53).
-The Stroke Foundation provides a wide range of support from phone support, to support groups and education resources.
+The Stroke Foundation provides a wide range of support from phone support, to support groups and educational resources.

 Community Stroke Advisors are available throughout most of New Zealand to work with stroke survivors, their family, whānau and carers.
 Their role ensures people achieve the best possible outcome after stroke.
 This service is free.